flex-development/JIME-P001/packages/api/docs/CONTRIBUTING.md

 - `VERCEL_GIT_COMMIT_REF`
 - `VERCEL_GIT_COMMIT_SHA`

+## Judge.me Product Reviews

+[Judge.me Product Reviews][6] is a web app that helps e-commerce stores collect and display product and store reviews and other user-generated content.

+**Environment Variables**

+- `JUDGEME_API_TOKEN`

 ### Opsgenie

-[Opsgenie][6] is an on-call and alert management service for software projects.
+[Opsgenie][7] is an on-call and alert management service for software projects.

-Its primary use is to [dispatch alerts from GitHub][7].
+Its primary use is to [dispatch alerts from GitHub][8].

 ### Shopify

-[Shopify][8] is an eCommerce platform.
+[Shopify][9] is an e-commerce platform.
 Aside from functioning as our commerce backend, it is also our content management system.

 **Environment Variables**